GSA/digitalgov.gov/content/news/2022/05/2022-05-10-usagov-content-design-team-2021-highlights.md

 source: usagov
 date: 2022-05-10 14:31:00 -0500
 title: "USAGov Content Design Team: 2021 Highlights"
-deck: Our mission at USAGov and USAGov en Español is to make it easy for anyone to find and understand the government information they need.
-In 2021, we connected with the public 117 million times through our websites, social media, email, and phone and chat contact center support.
+deck: **USAGov Content Design Team: 2021 Highlights**mdash;Our mission at USAGov and USAGov en Español is to make it easy for anyone to find and understand the government information they need.
+We’re excited about what we accomplished in 2021; we connected with the public 117 million times through our websites, social media, email, and phone and chat contact center support.
+And with our “data first” mindset, we’re more confident that our content is addressing our users’ needs.
-summary: "USAGov Content Design Team: 2021 Highlights"
 # See all topics at https://digital.gov/topics
 topics:
   - user-experience